Generic name: PORACTANT ALFA 80mg in 1mL

 For endotracheal tube instillation using a 5 French end-hole catheter

-Slowly withdraw the entire contents of the vial of CUROSURF into a 3 or 5 mL plastic syringe through a large-gauge needle (e.g., at least 20 gauge).
-Attach the pre-cut 8-cm 5 end-hole French catheter to the syringe.
-Fill the catheter with CUROSURF.
-Discard excess CUROSURF through the catheter so that only the total dose to be given remains in the syringe.
+- Slowly withdraw the entire contents of the vial of CUROSURF suspension into a 3 or 5 mL plastic syringe through a large-gauge needle (e.g., at least 20 gauge).
+Enter each single-use vial only once.

 For endotracheal instillation using the secondary lumen of a dual lumen endotracheal tube

-Slowly withdraw the entire contents of the vial of CUROSURF into a 3 or 5 mL plastic syringe through a large-gauge needle (e.g., at least 20 gauge).
+- Slowly withdraw the entire contents of the vial of CUROSURF suspension into a 3 or 5 mL plastic syringe through a large-gauge needle (e.g., at least 20 gauge).
 Do not attach 5 French end-hole catheter.
-Keep the infant in a neutral position (head and body in alignment without inclination).
-Administer CUROSURF through the proximal end of the secondary lumen of the endotracheal tube as a single dose, given over 1 minute, and without interrupting mechanical ventilation.
-After completion of this dosing procedure, ventilatory management may require transient increases in FiO2, ventilatory rate, or PIP.
+Remove the needle and discard excess CUROSURF so that only the dose to be given remains in the syringe.